osquery/foundation/docs/office-hours/20191112_meeting_notes.md

 But, this brought up two correllaries:

-First, we should think about making a better defined api.
+First, we should think about making a better defined API.
 As is, the thrift API is very open ended.
-There is broad support for a blueprint to make it stricted.
+There is broad support for a blueprint to make it strict.

 Second, we do not have a clear process to deprecate functionality.
 We imagine this would involve a couple releases.
 Warnings, and then removal.
 We recognize we haven't tackled this.

 ## Any PRs people want to discuss